TayyubaK/SQL-Project/README.md

 The site sells a wide varierty of products from electronics, to apparel, to office etc. Visitors from many U.S. cities drive a large part of the revenue generation.
 Nest and apparel products seem to be large favourites for shoppers.

-* all_sessions
+* all_sessions (32 columns, 15,134 rows)
-    * transactions level information for visitors and products
+    * transactions level information for visitors and products (transactions, revenue etc.)
-    * visitor information (e.g. unique id for visitors, country, city)
+    * visitor information (e.g. unique id for visitors, date of visit, country, city)
     * some analytics
         * channel the visitor belongs to
         * when they visited, for how long, and page views
+    * several nearly empty columns (e.g. productrefundamount)

+* analytics (14 columns, 4,301,122 rows)
+    *

 ## Challenges
 * Many columns were not clear on the basis of their names and data alone.
 A SME would have been helpful or some additional context about the source of the data.
-* Tables have large gaps in data (whole columns of nulls, columns of nearly all nulls).
+* Tables have large gaps in data (whole columns of nulls or nearly all nulls).
 This can affect the robustness of the results.
 * Timeline to deliver results created a need to evaluate the scope/effort of different approaches to data cleaning.
 This affects the quality and extent of cleaning that can be done.

 ## Future Goals